Mickeymickz/Hospital-ER-Visit-Dashboard-Analysis/README.md

 ## 🚧 Challenges:

 Some challenges faced during the project:
-1. Data cleaning:** Inconsistent patient categories and missing timestamps.
-2. Dashboard layout:** Balancing clarity and detail on one screen.
+1. Dashboard layout: Balancing clarity and detail on one screen.
-3. Performance:** Optimizing Tableau filters for large data volumes.

 ## 🧩 Next Steps: